cookiecutter-openedx/.github/profile/README.md

 ## Our commitment to the Open edX community

 We want to make it easier and more economical for small educational institutions, non-profits and ed-tech companies to leverage Open edX:tm: software.
-A single technology enthusiast should be capable of maintaining an Open edX:tm: platform on a part-time basis.
+A single technology enthusiast should be able to maintain an Open edX:tm: platform on a part-time basis.
+Typical platforms should incur less than $500 usd in monthly cloud infrastructure costs.

 ## Our mission and philosophy